uandere/test_task/README.md

 ```

 We're passing `-O` option to indicate that we want to compile it with **maximum** compiler optimizations,
-and `-d` to tell the compiler **ignore** all debug information.
+and `-d` to tell the compiler to **ignore** all debug information.
 This will produce the most performant version
 of the tool.
 This command will also **install** our binary, which you can then find in `/bin` subdirectory.

 Finally, to use this tool, we can use the helper information: